Last week I explained in a video, all about the Lung, which draws in the Chi of Heaven through our breath.

 They are not as sweet as palm dates but they are packed full of antioxidants and vitamin C. Traditionally they are given at Chinese New Year as a symbol of health and longevity.
 Red dates have long been used in Chinese Medicine for strengthening the spleen energy.
 Specifically, they help build blood and energy following chronic illness or childbirth.
 If you don’t have any Red Dates, don’t worry, that will weaken the spleen – use 1 tablespoon of Goji Berries

 Bring ingredients to boil and simmer for 10 mins, the pears will probably fall apart which is great – you can eat them as well as the red dates.

 Pears are wonderfully soothing for the lungs and don’t forget if you would like more recipes with pears, red dates, goji berries and much more besides you can find them in the Cookbooks.

-Don’t forget to sign up for the newsletter to receive all the latest info including the safe and easy intermittent fasting that begins in January – to receive the free intro class with diet tips and powerful acupressure points, enter your email here.
+Don’t forget to sign up for the newsletter to receive all the latest info including the free intro class with diet tips and powerful acupressure points, enter your email here.